domeniconappo/grib-interpolator/README.md

 **Author: Domenico Nappo**

 **You can use, share and redistribute this software by clearly reporting the statement above.
-If you are going to use it for commercial purposes, please think about to donate something :)**
+If you plan to use it for commercial purposes, please think about to donate something :)**

 Intro
 =====